UWCS/warwickspeedrun/guide/setup.md

 ## On the Day

 Please arrive **at least half an hour before** your scheduled slot, and come talk to the tech crew so we can set things up beforehand.
-The SU atrium should look something like this:
+The SU Atrium should look something like this:

 ![/images/layout.png](/images/layout.png)